Top Rated Arizona DUI Lawyer Phoenix

 Here are the Arizona Statutes regarding DUI and drunk driving for your reference.

-Driving under the influence is prohibited by Arizona laws.
-A majority of drivers charged with DUI are alleged to be under the influence of alcohol.
-The truth is there are a variety of substances that can render a person “DUI.”
-You can be found guilty of DUI if you are:
+Driving under the influence in Arizona is prohibited law.
+A majority of drivers charged this offense are alleged to be under the influence of alcohol.
+The truth is there are a variety of substances that can render a person DUI.
+You can be found guilty if you are:

 - Impaired in any manner or to any degree by any combination of things.
 This includes alcohol, liquor, drugs, or vapor-releasing substances.